kubernetes/website/docs/concepts/configuration/assign-pod-node.md

 |:--------------------:|:-------------------:|:------------------:|:------------------:|
 | *DB-MASTER*          | *DB-REPLICA-1*      | *DB-REPLICA-2*     | *DB-REPLICA-3*     |

-[Here](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/#tolerating-node-failure) is an example of zookeper statefulset configued with anti-affinity for high availablity.
+[Here](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/#tolerating-node-failure) is an example of zookeper statefulset configured with anti-affinity for high availablity.

 For more information on inter-pod affinity/anti-affinity, see the design doc [here](https://git.k8s.io/community/contributors/design-proposals/podaffinity.md).